kevmannn/yieldboon/README.md

 This was a prominent pitfall when [writing selectors](https://github.com/reactjs/reselect#creating-a-memoized-selector).
 Conceptual clarity can shrink as focus on implementation detail grows, so it became important to just think (and not write anything) when a solution didn't present itself.

+### Not opting to use unfamiliar tools which had the potential to "seep through" the entire codebase
+Namely, making the entire store [immutable](http://redux.js.org/docs/recipes/UsingImmutableJS.html) was appealing for performance reasons
+(especially due to the bulkiness of the soybean production response), but my lack of familiarity with the API and _lack of understanding of how to measure the perf diff that this would grant me_ caused me to turn away from this.

+However, in its current state, the [forecasts reducer](https://github.com/kevmannn/soyfall/blob/master/src/reducers/forecasts.js) holds onto all of the forecasts that have been requested for a given day.
+If in the future it needed to hold forecasts for previous days, it may be wise to revisit the possibility of using immutable.

 ## Lessons:
 * Willingness to close the laptop and just think should be commensurate with obscurity concerning the "large-scale path" of a solution.